 What's happening now

-Construction begins July 2020 and is expected to run through August 2021.
+Construction began in July 2020 and is expected to run through December 2021.
 Residents and nearby businesses can expect construction noise.
 People travelling on SW Naito can expect significant delays.

 Sign up for construction updates

 Portland’s SW Naito Parkway is getting a major facelift with new, smooth pavement extending from I-405 to just beyond SW Jefferson Street.
 From I-405 to SW Harrison, the street will be repaired and repaved.
 Beginning at SW Harrison and extending north to SW Jefferson, SW Naito will be completely rebuilt from the ground up, with safety and efficiency improvements for all travel modes.